45+ EPIC Free Things to Do in NYC From a Local New Yorker (Plus Travel Tips)

 Hot dog stands in NYC

-Best Free Thing to Do in NYC Wrap-up
+Best Free Things to Do in NYC Wrap-up

-This concludes the best things to do in NYC that are all free!
-As you can see, NYC has tons of fun and free activities to do that can help anyone experience New York on a budget.
-I hope you have the most amazing time in the Big Apple and you are able to cross a ton of NYC staples off your bucket list on a budget!
+This concludes what I deem the best things to do in NYC that are all free!
+As you can see, the city has tons of fun and free activities to do that can help anyone experience New York on a budget.
+I hope you have the most amazing time in the Big Apple and you are able to cross a ton of iconic staples off your bucket list on a budget!

-Did I miss any of your favorite free things to do in New York City?
+Did I miss any of your favorite free things to do?
 Or do you have any NYC questions?
 Let me know in the comments below!

 Photo of author

-46 thoughts on “45+ EPIC Free Things to Do in NYC From a Local New Yorker (Plus Travel Tips)”
+47 thoughts on “50 Free Things to Do in NYC From a Local: Best Free NYC Attractions”

 Reply